Nitiksha-Modi/Map-Reduce/README.md

 will implement a Map function, implement a Reduce function, possibly implement a Partition function, and then call `MR_Run()`.
 The infrastructure will then create threads as appropriate and run the computation.

+## Aplications
+We have also implemented the following applications on Map Reduce Library:
+1. ArraySum
+2. Inverted Index
+3. Pi Estimation
+4. Grayscale Conversion of BMP Images

 ## Contributors